 This example Pool Supplement illustrates the form and content of the Pool Supplement we post on our internet website for each PC Pool.
 It is not provided to describe any existing PC Pool.
 Pool Supplements for PC Pools containing fixed-rate Mortgages generally will exclude the data fields which are applicable only to ARM PCs and include the data fields which apply to Gold PCs.
-See Appendix IV - Terms Used in Pool Supplements for definitions of the terms used in this example Pool Supplement.
-The number associated with each data field in this example Pool Supplement corresponds to the number associated with the related definition in Appendix IV.
+See Appendix III - Terms Used in Pool Supplements for definitions of the terms used in this example Pool Supplement.
+The number associated with each data field in this example Pool Supplement corresponds to the number associated with the related definition in Appendix III.

-Pool Supplement (To PC Offering Circular Dated March 17, 2008, as supplemented or amended)
+Pool Supplement (To PC Offering Circular Dated October 14, 2005)